 Prerequisites, H.E.
 72 and 73 or equivalents.
 Some basic problems are presented in draping and flat pattern making.
+A personal master pattern is developed for each student.
 Creative problems are planned to develop skill in the application of art principles to costume.
-The study includes the development of clothing from primitive peoples to the present-day fashion industry.